lijumjose/VIPMP/src/pages/docs/customer-account/three-year-commit.md

 #### commitmentRequest object

-**Example 1:** Sample request before placing the order or if the total order quantity is less than the Minimum Purchase Quanity (MPQ):
+**Example 1:** Sample request before placing the order or if the total order quantity is less than the Minimum Purchase Quantity (MPQ):

 ```json
 {